Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Occurrence of Crash Fatalities in Arizona

-This is usually due to the fact that rural roads tend to have higher speed limits, which, therefore, means any impacts are far more deadly.
+Typically, there is a general trend for rural roads to have more fatalities than urban roads.
+This is usually because rural roads tend to have higher speed limits, which means any impacts are far more deadly.

 Moreover, this trend isn’t the case in Arizona.
 Urban roads see more fatalities than rural roads.
 This is likely due to the fact that urban roads are busier than rural roads and, therefore, have more drivers on them at one time.
 Rush-hour traffic is a prime example of that.